OutSquareCapital/framelib/CONTRIBUTING.md

 It is yet to be determined how to best integrate type checking in the CI pipeline.

+**Note:**
+    Narhwals and Polars currently have numpy types in their methods, which cause issues in environnements where numpy is not installed (like this one).
+    Current solution involve manually deleting the type (IntoExpr union for example) in the venv code to avoid numpy types.

 ## Running Tests and Linters

 Before submitting a pull request, ensure that all tests pass and that the code adheres to the project's style guidelines.